 Whether you plan to give away your honey crop or sell hundreds of jars, create a legal label.

 It is beyond the scope of this article to tell you exactly what to put on the label.
+But I can give you some basics that are almost always required.
 Check with your state’s agricultural department for a full list of requirements.

 Luckily, most states follow the honey labeling requirements of the US Food and Drug Administration (FDA) .